IntelRealSense/librealsense/wrappers/openvino/readme.md

 ### Runtime Dependencies

-Many of the examples require DLL files or collaterals that can be found.
+Many of the examples require DLL files or collaterals that need to be found.
 Rather than specify a hard-coded path, they usually expect these to be available in the same directory as the .exe.
 If the .exe is at `c:/work/lrs/build/Release` then place any missing DLLs or models in the same directory, or change the code to look in a different place.

 For example, the following OpenCV DLLs were needed for the non-Debug executable, and were copied from `${OpenCV_DIR}/bin` to the `RelWithDebInfo` directory where